ivardesign/viva-la-vue-workshop/README.md

 Review, after: `this.myBoolean = !this.myBoolean`

-In fact, you could have cut & pasted the code from your HTML to your Javascript method, and then simply added the "this." in front of the variables.
+In fact, we usually just "cut & paste" the code from the HTML into your Javascript method.
+Then we simply added the "this." in front of the variables.